 Comfrey

-While no longer recommended for internal use, comfrey tea is considered safe for topical application on sore joints.
-One way to get the benefits is to pour hot water over the leaves and while still warm apply them directly to where your dog is sore.
+One way to get the benefits is to pour hot water over the leaves and, while still warm, apply them directly to the area where your dog is sore.

-Made from the resin of the Boswellia tree, its anti inflammatory properties shrink inflamed tissue, alleviate pain and improve range of motion.
-If you’d like to learn more about the efficacy of Boswellia in dogs with joint pain, this article will interest you.
+If you’d like to learn more about the efficacy of Boswellia in dogs with joint pain, this article will interest you:

-“Dietary support with Boswellia resin in canine inflammatory joint and spinal disease.”
+“Dietary support with Boswellia resin in canine inflammatory joint and spinal disease”

-Licorice root
+Licorice Root

 Yucca

-Yucca has been found to reduce pain and inflammation in people suffering from arthritis, and has been shown to do the same in dogs.
-This article “Yucca Root for Canine Arthritis Pain” will describe the benefits it may bring to your dog.
+Yucca has been found to reduce pain and inflammation in people suffering from arthritis and has been shown to do the same in dogs.

 Meadowsweet

-It’s interesting to note that the herb Meadowsweet contains some of the same chemicals found in aspirin, and it is those chemicals that provide relief from pain, swelling and inflammation.
 The fact that it’s a milder version means many of the side effects of aspirin, such as upset stomach, can be avoided.

 YuMOVE joint supplement

-Flax seeds
+Flax Seeds

 Aromatherapy

-- Copibia – anti inflammatory
+- Copibia (Anti-inflammatory)

-- Peppermint – anti inflammatory
+- Peppermint (Anti-inflammatory)

-- Lemongrass – anti inflammatory
+- Lemongrass (Anti-inflammatory)

-- Rosemary – for circulation and pain relief
+- Rosemary (For circulation and pain relief)

 - Put a drop in your hand and let your dog sniff it

-- Add a few drops to a small spray bottle of water and spray around the room, be sure to avoid your dog’s face and furniture
+- Add a few drops to a small spray bottle of water and spray around the room, but be sure to avoid your dog’s face and furniture

 - Use a diffuser